A cover letter and resume are required. The cover letter must be PAGE 1 of your resume and should:

 Specifically outline the reasons for your interest in the position

-Outline your particular skills and experience that directly relate to this position
+Outline your particular skills and experience that directly relate to this position and

 Include your current or ending salary